tadd/local-apt-repos/README.md

 1. `sudo ./setup.sh`
 2. Done.

-You can use `apt update` as usual, which will check on its own.
+Now you can use `apt update` as usual, which will check on its own.
 Nothing special.

 ## ⚠ Warning ⚠